SOC 2 for AI Companies

 SOC 2 is now a standard requirement for AI companies selling to enterprise customers.
 AI systems introduce risks like model drift, prompt injection, and training data leakage that demand specific controls.

-Companies that pursue SOC 2 early gain a competitive advantage.
+Companies that pursue SOC 2 early can close enterprise deals faster.
 Enterprise buyers trust vendors that demonstrate strong security and governance practices.

 Work with an experienced auditor and implement continuous monitoring to keep the process manageable.
 The SOC 2 Auditors Directory helps you find CPA firms that specialize in audits for AI and software platforms.